 Hellulaug is located in Vatnsfjörður in the southern part of the Westfjords by Flókalundur on road 60.

 You will find a natural geothermal pool in Reykjafjörður fjord, called Reykjafjarðarlaug pool.

 There are actually 2-3 pools here.
 One of them is molten and is a swimming pool really, built in 1975 by volunteers.
-This pool is being painted and repaired and will be temporarily closed (2016).
-It is not yet certain when and if it will open again.
+This pool was being repaired on my last two visits to the Westfjords, so it might still be closed.

 The temperature of the water in the pool was 32 degrees C, but much hotter water ran into the pool from a hot spring and a well in the vicinity, which is up to 52 degrees C hot.